thecartercenter/nemo/docs/readthedocs/content/settings/settings.md

 #### 3.4\.
 Shared SMS settings

-Indepth information about SMS setup is available in the [section for Administrators below](#information-for-administrators-v5).
+Indepth information about SMS setup is available in the [section for Administrators](../../admin/admin.html).

 7. Shared SMS settings:
     1. Incoming Number(s):